w6113/website_2022/projects.md

+### Build on Existing Projects

+The following build on existing projects in the Database Research Group.

-### JoinBoost Projects
+#### JoinBoost Projects

 JoinBoost is an In-DBMS ML project that scales gradient boosted trees to massive datasets and normalized schemas that can run in any DBMS.
 See [the GitHub repo for details](https://github.com/zachary62/JoinBoost/).
 If interested, contact Zach at zh2408@columbia.edu.

-1.Cloud Database Evaluation for JoinBoost: JoinBoost is currently designed for local databases (e.g., duckdb).
+1. Cloud Database Evaluation for JoinBoost: JoinBoost is currently designed for local databases (e.g., duckdb).
 However, cloud databases often have higher latency but better concurrency.
 This may be suitable for random forests, where all trees can be trained together.
 It is worth evaluating the use of JoinBoost in cloud databases and implementing any necessary optimizations.

 2. Automatic Feature Augmentation for JoinBoost:
 Feature augmentation is a common technique in data science (e.g., upgini).
 JoinBoost is scalable to the number of features, so it is worth exploring the possibility of extending it to automatically augment data and evaluating the performance improvements on kaggle competitions.